Visiting Dreamy Diani

 Things to do in Diani

-Shimba Hills Reserve is just some kilometres away as well.
-You could also ask the locals; they always know the best spots to visit.
 Your choice of accommodation could also advise and organize these activities for you.

-Accomodation in Diani
+Places to Stay in Diani

 My friends and I stayed at South Coast Backpackers.